testable/node-http-mitm-proxy/README.md

+**TEMP PKG WHILE WAITING FOR LATEST CHANGES TO BE PUBLISHED TO NPM ON MAIN REPO**

 # HTTP MITM Proxy

 HTTP Man In The Middle (MITM) Proxy written in node.js.
 Supports capturing and modifying the request and response data.